This is a one-stop location for all your secondary containment information needs.

-An environmental health and safety audit helps workplaces improve compliance with EPA regulations.
+An environmental health and safety audit helps workplaces improve compliance with environmental spill control regulations for the EPA.
 This regulatory compliance assessment tool is a good way to determine how efficiently an organization manages its health and safety program when storing and handling hazardous materials in accordance with spill prevention requirements.

 Many organizations and businesses conduct internal EHS audits before receiving an external assessment from a third party—often a government agency auditor.
 The audit is comprised of a workplace survey that helps regulators determine if workers, procedures and spill prevention methods follow health and environmental safety rules.

-The audit may also reveal if equipment such as spill prevention or secondary containment systems meet compliance requirements.
+The audit may also reveal if equipment such as spill prevention or containment systems meet secondary containment requirements.
 Learn how to prepare for or conduct an audit.